Why Most Home Warranties Don't Cover Your Roof

 - Your roof is less than 10 years old and unlikely to develop wear-and-tear leaks

-- Your HOA covers exterior maintenance (always check your HOA agreement first)
+- Your HOA covers exterior maintenance (always check your HOA agreement first, especially for condo home warranty situations)

-- Coverage caps are too low to be meaningful (a $500 cap may not even cover a basic flashing repair plus the service fee)
+- Coverage caps are too low to be meaningful (a $400 cap may not even cover a moderate flashing repair plus the service fee)

-The math generally favors purchasing the add-on if your roof is aging and the monthly cost is under $10, especially when bundled with an existing home warranty plan you're already paying for.
-Use our home warranty cost guide to see how add-on pricing fits into your overall annual budget.
+The math generally favors purchasing the add-on if your roof is aging and the monthly cost is under $12, especially when bundled with an existing home warranty plan you're already paying for.
+Check our American Home Shield reviews or First American Home Warranty reviews if you're deciding between the two leaders for roof coverage.
+Older homes may also want to see our home warranty for old homes guide for context on pre-existing exclusions.

 Frequently Asked Questions